appbaseio/Docs/content/docs/analytics/popular-recent-suggestions.md

     - implement
     - query
     - suggestions
+    - popular suggestions
+    - recent suggestions
 sidebar: 'docs'
 ---

 ## Overview

 Providing suggestions helps users type longer queries, a good suggestion ensures the best results.
 It is easy to build an auto-complete experience with appbase.io but <strong>popular suggestions</strong> allows you to display more specific and popular query suggestions.
+Similarly, recent suggestions allows you to display user-specific recent suggestions based on configurable settings.

 We extract popular suggestions from the Appbase analytics and store them in a separate index named `.suggestions`.
 We populate this index on a daily basis so that your users will see fresh and relevant suggestions at all the times.
 Below is the representation of how a popular suggestion is stored.